How to Make Saffron Macaron: A Step by Step Recipe

 Before mixing the ingredients, we recommend putting egg whites covered in the fridge for at least 24 hours (for better results 5 days is recommended).
 Separate egg whites and place them in a bowl, cover them with a plastic wrap with a few holes and keep them in a fridge.
 This would reduce the moisture and consequently make the macaron shells firmer.
 Though the step isn’t a must, we highly recommend it for better results.

-- Powder the almonds or add the almond flour, icing sugar, and saffron powder in a grinder to make a fine powder.
+- Powder the almonds or add the almond flour, icing sugar, and saffron powder in a grinder to make a fine powder (you can use any kind of saffron, in filament or powder form).
 Transfer mixture to a mixing bowl and mix in the remaining confectioner’s sugar.
 Sieve the mixture 1-3 times in a larger bowl to break the lumps and set aside to prepare other ingredients.

 - Make the meringue: In a bowl of a stand mixer or using an electronic blender, whisk egg whites till it changes to foam and forms soft peaks.
 Add caster sugar gradually and beat to form stiff peaks and glossy meringue.
 Once all the sugar is incorporated and stiff peaks are formed, you can add the food color (if any) and beat again.
 Do not overbeat which eventually results in dry shells.